 The World Bank strategy balances reconstruction needs with long-term economic development.
 Reconstruction work focuses on housing and electricity.
-In housing, the neighborhood reconstruction approach that includes infrastructure improvements in neighborhoods along with housing repair and reconstruction and rental subsidies, to facilitate return of displaced persons from camps) and housing subsidy, as well as electricity (increasing access and quality of service, improving management of public electricity utility, and reducing Government transfers).
+In housing, the neighborhood reconstruction approach is being used, which includes infrastructure improvements in neighborhoods along with housing repair and reconstruction and rental subsidies, to facilitate return of displaced persons from camps into neighborhoods.
+In the electricity sector, support is centered on increasing access and quality of service, improving management of the public electricity utility, and reducing Government transfers over time.

-Beyond reconstruction, the World Bank Group supports government efforts to reduce its vulnerability to natural disasters, reconstruct critical infrastructure, build human capital, promote decentralized and inclusive growth, and strengthening governance.
+Beyond reconstruction, the World Bank Group supports government efforts to reduce its vulnerability to natural disasters, reconstruct critical infrastructure, build human capital, promote decentralized and inclusive growth, and strengthen governance.

 Investment operations in disaster risk management to improve nation-wide disaster response capacity and enhance the resiliency of critical transport infrastructure are complemented by strategic use of trust fund resources (Global Facility for Disaster Reduction and Recovery), which has led to building codes for public building as well as a multi-hazard assessment following the earthquake.
-The Bank also finances the building of human capital through tuition waivers and school feeding for children in primary schools, as well as improvements in the quality of education.
+To support the building of human capital, the Bank finances tuition waivers and school feeding for children in primary schools, as well as improvements in the quality of education.
 It also finances health services for mothers and children under 5, referrals and waivers for health services to vulnerable people in remote areas, and cholera prevention education and treatment.

-To help revitalize the economy in a way that incorporates inclusive growth and decentralization, the Bank finances improved agriculture public services to increase yields and rural incomes, small scale rural infrastructure using a community-driven approach, and is investing in regional growth poles and working closely with the IFC to improve the business environment and create jobs.
+To help revitalize the economy in a way that incorporates inclusive growth and decentralization, the Bank finances improved agriculture public services to increase yields and rural incomes, small scale, local infrastructure using a community-driven approach, and is investing in regional growth poles and working closely with the IFC to improve the business environment and create jobs.

 Through budget support, the Bank has helped the government close its fiscal deficit and continues to support its effort to reform public financial management, increasing the transparency and efficiency of public spending.

 Improving governance and building government capacity is a cross-cutting theme of the World Bank program.
-All of the projects focus on strengthening the role of the State, including building capacity to set effective public policies and deliver services to the people.
+All of the projects focus on strengthening the role of State institutions, including building capacity to set effective public policies and deliver services to the people.
 The Bank program also contributes to this objective by providing all of its financing to the State.

-The Haiti portfolio consists of 15 projects for a total commitment of $635.7 million, of which $230.1 million have been disbursed.
-Since the earthquake, the Bank has disbursed an average $8.3 million per month and the disbursement ratio at 11.1% is higher than the regional average of 6.5%.
+The Haiti portfolio consists of 15 projects for a total commitment of $685.7 million, of which $245.1 million have been disbursed.
+Since the earthquake, the Bank has disbursed an average $8.3 million per month and the disbursement ratio at 9.3 percent is higher than the regional average of 6.5 percent.